cscvlab/SKS-Homography/README.md

 # SKS-ACA Decomposition of 2D Homography
-This repository is the offical implementation of the paper
+This repository is the offical implementation of the paper:

 **Fast and Interpretable 2D Homography Decomposition: Similarity-Kernel-Similarity (SKS) and Affine-Core-Affine (ACA)**.